kyleshepard/client_intake/README.md

     ![UserAccountButton](Images/UserAccount.png)
     ![AccountPage](Images/AccountPage.png)

-Users Page:
+User Management Page:
-    The Users Page allows a user to see all the users on the database and their first and last name as well as if they are active and set to an admin account.
+    The Users Page allows an admin user to see all the users on the database and their first and last name as well as if they are active and set as an admin account.
+This page will then give an admin user the ability to activate new user accounts and optionally grant admin privileges.
 To get to the Users Page you must click on the Users button on the tab located on the left side of the screen.
-Users are also allowed to take actions like deleting themselves and other users if they are an admin. but if a user is not an admin then they are only allowed to delete themselves.
     ![UsersPage](Images/UsersPage.png)

 Form Editor Page: